maksverver/pushfight/README.md

 need to know exactly how many phases there are, since the number of phases corresponds with the maximum number of turns leading to a win.

+## Results

+### Immediately winning positions (phase 0)

+The results from phase 0 ([r0-bitcount.txt](metadata/r0-bitcount.txt)) show that of the 401,567,166,000 permutations, 340,787,248,692 (84.86%) can be won in 1 turn, and the remaining 60,779,917,308 (15.14%) are indeterminate.
+That means only about a sixth of the positions remain to be processed in phase 1.

 ## Future work

  * Are there any positions that are losing because there are no pushes